Poul Petersen (badminton)

-Poul Petersen is a Danish former badminton player.
+Poul Petersen is a Danish former badminton player that associated with Østerbro Badminton Club.
 He was a Danish National Championship three times in the doubles with Per Walsøe and Svend Pri.
 In addition he won the Nordic Championship in 1972 and was capped by Denmark in the early 1970s.
 His greatest achievement was winning the 1970 All England Badminton Championships doubles title with Tom Bacher.